Rationality of representation zeta functions of compact $p$-adic analytic groups: Basics from model theory

-\item For $n > 0$ we define $P_n^{\mdan}$ to be the set of non-zero $n$-th powers in $\Z_p$. \end{enumerate} It will often be necessary for us to show definability in structures whose underlying set is a pro-$p$ group.
-In these situations, following \cite{duSautoy-rationality}, we shall use the following language whose constants, functions and relations closely resemble the natural ones in a normal pro-$p$ subgroup $N$ inside a $p$-adic analytic group $G$.
-The following definition is a slightly modified version of \cite[Definition~1.13]{duSautoy-rationality}. \begin{defn} Let $N$ be a normal pro-$p$ subgroup of a $p$-adic analytic group $G$.
+Let $\N_0$ denote the set of non-negative integers.
+It will often be necessary for us to show definability in structures whose underlying set is a pro-$p$ group.
+In these situations, following \cite{duSautoy-rationality}, we will use a language whose constants, functions and relations closely resemble the those in a normal pro-$p$ subgroup $N$ inside a $p$-adic analytic group $G$.
+The following definition is our version of \cite[Definition~1.13]{duSautoy-rationality}. \begin{defn} Let $N$ be a normal pro-$p$ subgroup of a $p$-adic analytic group $G$.
 The language $\lan_N$ has two sorts $s_1$ (also called the {\em group sort}) and $s_2$, constant symbols in the sort $s_1$ for each element of $N$, and a binary relation symbol $x\mid y$ of sort $(s_1, s_1)$.
 We have the following function symbols, which all have target sort $s_1$: \begin{enumerate} \item a binary function symbol $x.y$ of source type $(s_1, s_1)$; \item a unary function symbol $x^{-1}$ of source type $s_1$; \item a binary function symbol $x^{\lambda}$ of source type $(s_1, s_2)$; \item for each, $g\in G$, a unary function symbol $\varphi_g$ of source type $s_1$. \end{enumerate} \end{defn} We define an $\lan_N$-structure $\struc_N$ with underlying set $N$ for the first sort and $\Z_p$ for the second sort.
 The interpretation of the symbols in $\lan_N$ as operations in the group $N$ is immediately suggested by the notation, with the exception of $x\mid y$ and the functions $\varphi_g$.
 The latter is interpreted as the conjugation function $N\rightarrow N$, $x\mapsto gxg^{-1}$.
 In order to interpret $x\mid y$ we will use that $N$ is a pro-$p$ group.
 Recall that the lower $p$-series of a pro-$p$ group $H$ is defined as $H_{1}\geq H_{2}\geq\cdots$, where